HasnaatCodes/EmployeeRegistrationTool/README.md

 Admin has special privileges, such as creating users, making projects available for users to write how long they have worked on a project and exporting a report on an employee

+Use the following credentials to test the system

+1)login as an admin
+  Email: admin@admin.com
+  Password: admin

+2)login as an employee
+  Email: moh@moh.com
+  Password: 123